Brimington Junior School

 Mrs Wilkins (SEN TA)

-High Level Teaching Assistants: Mrs Stockton & Mrs Greenwood
+High Level Teaching Assistants: Mrs Stockton, Mrs Greenwood and Miss Poole

 Midday Supervisors